rymane/katacoda-scenarios/CI/step4.md

 This test sends a POST request to the endpoint `/api/todos`, including a body with a valid name.
 Since the name is valid, we expect the `statusCode` to equal 201 and the return object having the properties `id` and `name`, where the `name` should have the same valid as sent in the request.

-**Note:** Mocking of the data model will be introduced in the next step of the tutorial.
+**Note:** We will introduce data model mocking in the next step of the tutorial.

 ##### Jest keywords